HeliosProfiles/DCS-Mosquito-FB-Mk.VI-Profile-by-MadKreator37/README.md

 ### CREDITS

-Images used in the Splashcreen we downloaded and installed form Wikimedia Commons.
+Images used in the Splashcreen were downloaded and installed form Wikimedia Commons.
 All content is certified free for public use and in accordance with their "Terms of Use" https://foundation.m.wikimedia.org/wiki/Policy:Terms_of_Use